whaakman/azure-docs.nl-nl/articles/site-recovery/azure-to-azure-troubleshoot-errors.md

 1. Now replace the device name with its UUID in the format like "root=UUID=<UUID>".
 For example, if we replace the device names with UUID for root and resume parameter mentioned above in the files "/boot/grub2/grub.cfg", "/boot/grub2/grub.cfg" or "/etc/default/grub: then the lines in the files looks like. <br>
 *kernel /boot/vmlinuz-3.0.101-63-default **root=UUID=62927e85-f7ba-40bc-9993-cc1feeb191e4** **resume=UUID=6f614b44-433b-431b-9ca1-4dd2f6f74f6b** splash=silent crashkernel=256M-:128M showopts vga=0x314*
+1. Restart the protection again

+## Site recovery mobility service update completed with warnings ( error code 151083)
+Site Recovery mobility service has many components, one of which is called filter driver.
+Filter driver gets loaded into system memory only at a time of system reboot.
+Whenever there are  site recovery mobility service updates that has filter driver changes, we update the machine but still gives you warning that some fixes require a reboot.
+It means that the filter driver fixes can only be realized when a new filter driver is loaded which can happen only at the time of system reboot.<br>
+**Please note** that this is just a warning and existing replication keeps on working even after the new agent update.
+You can choose to reboot anytime you want to get the benefits of new filter driver but if you don't reboot than also old filter driver keeps on working.
+Apart from filter driver, **benefits of  any other enhancements and fixes in mobility service get realized without any reboot when the agent gets updated.**

 ## Next steps
 [Replicate Azure virtual machines](site-recovery-replicate-azure-to-azure.md)